Remote Sensing and GIS Seminar

 In class teaching.

-Conducting exercises directed to the project(30%), Development of a project to solve a problem(70%)
+Evaluation Method - Conducting exercises directed to the project(30%), Development of a project to solve a problem(70%)

 1.General introduction to geographic information extraction from aerial and orbitals imagery; i)Theoretical principles (resolution, scale, primitive image analysis and interpretation, interpretation keys); ii)Structuring of legend in levels of information oriented to geodatabases; iii)Coordinate systems and transformations between different coordinate systems; iv)Geo-referencing; v)Editing/vectorization; vi)Validating information; vii)Topology.2.Visual analysis of very high spatial resolution imagery data acquisition for GIS: i)Visual image analysis and editing/vectorization; ii)Validating information; iii)Topology.3.Visual analysis of medium-resolution satellite image data acquisition for GIS: i)Enhancement; ii)Methods of global transformations; iii)Filtering; iv)Image fusion; v)Visual image analysis and editing/vectorization; vi)Validating information; vii)Applying topology.4.Development of an integrated project of Remote Sensing and GIS by applying the computational content 1,2and3.